 transaction data has the meaning given by clause 1.3 of this Schedule.

-voluntarily participating ADI has the meaning given by clause 6.2 of this Schedule.

 1.3 Meaning of customer data, account data, transaction data and product specific data

 For this Schedule, a term listed in column 1 of the table has the meaning given by column 2.